cube-soft/cube.filesystem.sevenzip/Readme.md

 ## Todo

-We will implement add and/or modify files in the existed archives in the future.
+We will implement to add and/or modify files to existed archives in the future.

 ## Requirements